bpmn-io/bpmn-js-examples/overlays/README.md

 * a overlay descriptor

 The overlay descriptor must contain a `html` element you want to attach as the overlay as well as a `position` that indicates where you want the overlay to be added on the element.
 Use `top`, `left`, `bottom`, `right` to control the attachment.

+Checkout [the example](https://github.com/bpmn-io/bpmn-js-examples/blob/master/overlays/app/app.js) for additional configuration options such as conditional scaling and showing of overlays.

 ### Interacting with Overlays